Ilemni/OriMod/README.md

 ## v2.2
 ### Additions
 - Added the Spirit Orb
-    - The Spirit Orb is used to summon Sein
+    - The Spirit Orb is used to summon Sein.
-    - This item can be upgraded throughout your playthrough
+    - This item can be upgraded throughout your playthrough.
 - Added the minion Sein
     - Moves like Sein
     - Shoots like Sein... sorta